 (2 minute read)

 During our time in the States we visited a system of mobile and urban farming designed, built and run by ‘Local Roots’.
-This is an idea I remember discussing in Architecture studios at Uni as part of sustainable urban environments.
-Typically concepts included converted tower blocks with graphics of green plantlife cascading from the skies amidst concrete structures as wildlife frolicked in the background.
+It’s part what’s called ‘AgTech’.
+This is an idea I remember discussed in Architecture studios at Uni as part of sustainable urban environments.
+Concepts include converted tower blocks with graphics of green plantlife cascading from the skies amidst concrete structures as wildlife frolicked in the background.
 Oh utopia!

 By chance, I looked at the use of shipping containers for another Uni project.
 I also then worked on a container office project in London a few years later.
 So the opportunity to visit a container based farm was of some interest!

-The principle, as you may have guessed, is taking a shipping container and fitting it out with ‘planting beds’.
+The principle is taking a shipping container and fitting it out with ‘planting beds’.
 This gives the advantage of mobility and a controlled space.
 In containing the space, the environment can be precisely engineered whilst waste is minimised.
 Making it mobile means transport costs between production and consumption are reduced.
 It also means that production can be taken to places of need such as drought zones and refugee camps (as described by Local Roots www.localrootsfarms.com).

 A sustainable alternative?